cyclejs-community/awesome-cyclejs/README.md

 * [cyclejs/cycle-http-driver](https://github.com/cyclejs/cycle-http-driver) - A Cycle.js Driver for making HTTP requests, based on superagent.

+* [cyclejs/cycle-storage-driver](https://github.com/cyclejs/cycle-storage-driver) - A Cycle.js Driver for using localStorage and sessionStorage.

 * [cyclejs/cycle-notification-driver](https://github.com/cyclejs/cycle-notification-driver) - A Cycle.js Driver for showing and responding to HTML5 Notifications.

 * [axefrog/cycle-router5](https://github.com/axefrog/cycle-router5) - A router driver using Router5